 Visiting a Commonwealth park – if you’re in PA, you’re never more than 25 miles from one – offers a sanctuary for individuals looking to get exercise while enjoying nature’s beauty.

 “There truly is something for everyone to do,” says Brady.
 “In addition to the serenity of simply sitting around a campfire or having a meal at your site, there’s so many fun activities.
-Whether you hike, bike or kayak, activities at Pennsylvania’s state parks occur in a wholesome, family-oriented, and outdoor environment.”
+Whether you hike, bike or kayak, activities at Pennsylvania’s state parks occur in a wholesome, family-oriented, and outdoor environment.
+With an air pistol license, you can also find places to go rifle shooting.
+Take a look at this air pistol comparison table to find an air pistol suitable for you – it’s important to make sure you choose the right one to ensure safety, otherwise, it’ll spoil the fun!

 There are so many remarkable state parks that it can be hard to choose.